FailAcademy/learning/wpte-vancouver/about.md

 ### Part-time

-The evening program classes run from 6:00 to 9:00 p.m. on Monday nights.
+The evening program classes run from 6:00 to 9:00 p.m. on Tuesday and Thursday nights.
 Students are required to complete homework in between classes.

 ## Instructor

-The lead instructor for the Web Developer Foundation course is Rose Cass.
+The lead instructor for the WordPress Theming Essentials course is Rose Cass.

 Students project links will be submitted to: [rose.cass@redacademy.com](mailto:rose.cass@redacademy.com)